sahilmalhotra0510/io/charts/charts.md

 <a href="inflow-outflow/img/mockup-checkboxes.png"><img src="inflow-outflow/img/mockup-checkboxes.png" style="width:100%"></a><br>

 2.)
 Add total amounts to the [Inflow-Outflow Chart](/io/charts/inflow-outflow/#set=prosperity&indicators=VADD,JOBS) and show total amounts by default.
 See [React sample](/localsite/info/data/totals/).
-Update values displayed when hash value changes from vtype=total to vtype=perdollar and back.
-(Pre-calculate both, so entire chart does not need to reload.)
+Update values displayed when the hash value changes from vtype=total to vtype=perdollar and back.
+(Pre-calculate both, so chart does not need to reload.)

 <br>